VitekHub/discord-helper-bot/README.md

 # Discord Channel Summarizer Bot

-A Discord bot that uses Google's Generative AI to summarize channel conversations.
+A Discord bot that uses Google's Gemini Pro AI to summarize channel conversations and extract vital information.
+Built with a modular and maintainable architecture.

 ## Features

-- Summarize channel messages using Google's Gemini AI
+- Summarize channel messages using Google's Gemini Pro AI
 - Configurable message limit
+- Extract vital information from conversations (in Czech)
+- Filter messages by time, date range, and user mentions
 - Easy to use commands
+- Modular code structure
+- Clean separation of concerns

 ## Setup